-Approximately 38.5% of our Net sales were generated by non-U.S. operations for the year ended December 31, 2008.
+Approximately 36.8% of our Net sales were generated by non-U.S. operations for the year ended December 31, 2009.
 As a multinational company, we conduct our business in a wide variety of currencies and are therefore subject to market risk for changes in foreign exchange rates.
 We use foreign exchange forward contracts to manage a portion of the exposure to the risk of the eventual net cash inflows and outflows resulting from foreign currency denominated transactions between Tempur-Pedic International subsidiaries and their customers and suppliers, as well as among certain Tempur-Pedic International subsidiaries from time to time.
 The hedging transactions may not succeed in managing our foreign currency exchange rate risk.
 See "ITEM 7A.
 Quantitative and Qualitative Disclosures About Market Risk-Foreign Currency Exposures" in Part II of this report.

 Foreign currency exchange rate movements also create a degree of risk by affecting the U.S. dollar value of sales made and costs incurred in foreign currencies.
 We do not enter into hedging transactions to hedge this risk.
 Consequently, our reported earnings and financial position could fluctuate materially as a result of foreign exchange gains or losses.
-Our outlook for 2009 assumes no significant variance from the 2008 currency exchange rates experienced over the course of the fourth quarter.
-However, our 2009 outlook assumes a negative foreign currency impact compared to the full year 2008.
+Our outlook for 2010 assumes no significant variance from the 2009 currency exchange rates over the course of the fourth quarter.
 Should currency rates change sharply, our results could be negatively impacted.
 See "ITEM 7A.
 Quantitative and Qualitative Disclosures About Market Risk-Foreign Currency Exposures" in Part II of this report.